Flu Vaccination FAQs

 PSNC would strongly encourage the use of web-based platforms, such as Sonar or PharmOutcomes if they are available in your area as this means that the local NHS England team and/or the LPC will be able to access local data to monitor uptake of the service.
 It also means the GP notification form can be sent electronically, taking away the need to print out a GP notification form and deliver or fax to the GP surgery.

 No national IT support is provided by NHS England, but many local NHS England teams have put IT support for the service in place.
-It is likely that this will new cohort will be added to the web-based platforms used in your area as soon as the service goes live although please check with your supplier or local NHS England team if you are unsure.
+Please check with your supplier or local NHS England team if you are unsure.

 The NHS England patient survey site will also be updated with the new cohort as soon as the service is live.